 Is Lidl cheaper than regular supermarkets?

 Yes, Lidl is typically 20-35% cheaper than traditional supermarkets.
-Their private-label model and efficient store design allow them to maintain lower prices while offering comparable or better quality products.
+They are able to maintain lower prices while offering comparable or better quality products through their private-label model and efficient store design.

 Is the quality at Lidl as good as name-brand products?